Miro0o/Docs-Notes/CS/🔑 CS_Core/🥷🏼 OS/Linux/GNU/GNU.md

 GNU is an operating system that is [free software](https://www.gnu.org/philosophy/free-sw.html)—that is, it respects users' freedom.
 The GNU operating system consists of GNU packages (programs specifically released by the GNU Project) as well as free software released by third parties.
 The development of GNU made it possible to use a computer without software that would trample your freedom.

 We recommend [installable versions of GNU](https://www.gnu.org/distros/free-distros.html) (more precisely, GNU/Linux distributions) which are entirely free software.
 [More about GNU below](https://www.gnu.org/#More-GNU).

+The GNU Project was [launched](https://www.gnu.org/gnu/initial-announcement.html) in 1983 by Richard Stallman to develop a Free Libre operating system: the GNU operating system.
+As a result, today it is possible for anyone to use a computer in freedom.